List of Mughal empresses

 This is a list of Mughal empresses.
-Most of these empresses were either from branches of the Timurid dynasty, from the royal houses or families of Persian nobles.
+Most of these empresses were either from branches of the Timurid dynasty, from the royal houses or families of Persian nobles and some from the Rajput royal families.
 Alongside Mughal emperors, these empresses played a role in the building up and rule of the Mughal Empire in South Asia, from the early 16th century to the early 18th century.
 The Mughal Empire mainly corresponds in the present day to the modern countries of India, Pakistan, Afghanistan, Bangladesh and Nepal.